lwojcik/github-action-feed-to-social-media/README.md

 Found a missing property I should add?
 [Submit an issue!](https://github.com/lwojcik/github-action-feed-to-social-media/issues/new)

+### Per-channel post formats

+All channels (except Mastodon metadata) can use custom post format that overrides global `postFormat` setting.
+Thanks to that, it is possible to make better use of platform-specific features or increased character limits.

+For example, it is reasonable to use hashtags on Mastodon and Twitter: `New article: {title} {link} #some #hashtags`

+but skip them on Discord or Slack: `New article: {title} {link}`

+or alter the message altogether on channels that offer generous character limit: `New article: {title} {link} {description}`

+See the sections below on how to use this.

 ### Mastodon settings

 Posting to Mastodon is done by [masto](https://www.npmjs.com/package/masto) library.